handsontable/handsontable/docs/content/guides/cell-features/comments.md

 # Comments

+Add a comment (a note) to a cell, using the right-click context menu, just like in Excel.
+Edit and delete comments.
+Make comments read-only.

 [[toc]]

-## Overview

-This feature makes it possible to add, edit and remove comments in Handsontable easily.

 ## Enabling the plugin